LaggingBehind/AIcase_study/README.md

 * DeepMind is a Artificial Intelligence field based company, specifically focusing on the subfield known as Machine learning to solve complex problems like protein structure with Alphafold.

-* The past 5-10 years have been monumental for the AI industry.
-With the advancements of things like, Deep Learning completely revolutionized the AI industry, achieving human level and even surpassing human level performance in some areas.
-And Democratization of AI with Cloud Computing.
+* The past decade, algorithms have become more complex.
+This has developed functionality without human input, which at its core is **Artificial intelligence**.
+* 1 Machine learning has created computers that learn tasks and training models from large data bases and is a key component in artificial intelligence systems.
+* 2 Democratization of AI with Cloud Computing.
 This has laid the path for AI to be readily available for a wide range of users, including startups, researchers and individual developers for acceleration and innovation fueling growth for the AI ecosystem.

 * The major companies in this field include.
 Google, Microsoft, Amazon, Meta and Apple.